 Island Peak Climbing

-My Everest Trip assures me to guide you through every obstacle that you meet.
-Our hardworking and ever-experienced guides and workers won’t let you get into any trouble.
-We have been providing the ultimate happiness through various trips in the Nepal Himalayas.
+My Everest Trip assures me I to guide you through every obstacle.
+Our hardworking and ever-experienced guides and workers won’t let you get into trouble.
+We have provided ultimate happiness through various trips in the Nepal Himalayas.

 Day 01: Arrive in Kathmandu (1300m)